 (b) by sending it to the office of the Arbitration Service by pre-paid post; or

-(c) by sending it to the Arbitration Service by fax in accordance with rule 10; or
+(c) by sending it to the Arbitration Service by email in accordance with rule 10; or

-(d) if a website of the Arbitration Service which includes a link for the lodgment of documents under these rules has been established, by sending it to the Arbitration Service through the Internet in accordance with rule 11 and the requirements published on the website.
+(d) by using the EDS.

+(2A) While the EDS is unavailable for use a document may be lodged in the manner referred to in subrule (2)(a), (b) or (c).

-(3) The Registrar may at any time require a person who has lodged a document by fax or through the Internet to lodge the document in person or by post.
+(3) The Registrar may at any time require a person who has lodged a document by email or by using the EDS to lodge the document in person or by post.

 (4) A person lodging a document in person or by post must, at the same time —